DreFlo/fsi-2122/LOGBOOK3.md

 ## Exploit

-- The system is vulnerable when processing a LNK or PIF file
+- The system is vulnerable when processing a crafted LNK or PIF file.
--
+- This allows the execution of arbitrary code, leading to complete system vulnerabilaty.
+- There are currently two verified exploits, one local and one remote, as a way to explore this vulnerabilaty.

 ## Ataques